BZoennchen/supercollider-book/_build/html/_sources/intro.md

 ## Who is Speaking?

 >One’s stories persuade one’s audience that one is a particular kind of person.
-When one is one’s own audience, the telling amounts to having a self. -- Leslie Ervine, Even Better Than the Real Thing
+When one is one’s own audience, the telling amounts to having a self. -- *Leslie Ervine*, Even Better Than the Real Thing

 Who am I?
 Is there anything like *The Self*, without others?